Cerrado: Charcoal production

-Charcoal production for Brazil's steel industry comes in second to agriculture in the Cerrado.
-They actually are quite intertwined.
-When land is being cleared to make more land for agriculture, the tree's trunks and roots are often used in the production of charcoal, helping to make money for the clearing.
-The Brazilian steel industry has traditionally always used the trunks and roots from the Cerrado for charcoal but now that the steel mills in the state of Minas Gerais are among the world's largest, it has taken a much higher toll on the Cerrado.
-However, recently because of the conservation efforts and the diminishing vegetation in the Cerrado, they now are receiving some charcoal from the eucalyptus plantations and these efforts are growing.
+Charcoal production for Brazil's steel industry is a significant income generating activity in the Cerrado.
+It is closely interwined with agriculture.
+When land is cleared for agricultural land use, the tree's trunks and roots are often used in the production of charcoal, financing the clearing.
+The Brazilian steel industry has traditionally used the trunks and roots from the Cerrado for charcoal, but now that the steel mills in the state of Minas Gerais are among the world's largest, it has taken a much higher toll on the Cerrado.
+Due to conservation efforts and the diminishing vegetation in the Cerrado, charcoal is increasingly sourced from the eucalyptus plantations.